Scott-N-Ha/DjangoPortfolio/README.md

 To initialize the DB used by this project, run: `CREATE DATABASE djangoportfolio` in PostgreSQL

-After adding a model to the app, run `python3.8 manage.py makemigrations`
+After adding a model to the app, to create a migraiton, run `python3.8 manage.py makemigrations`

+To migrate the migrations, run `python3.8 manage.py migrate`